 A lot of friends and colleagues who liked my previous article wanted me to write more about my sabbatical experience.
-For many, the previous article Living inside out! gave glimpses of start of a journey but they wanted to know more.
-So, here I am, writing about my sabbatical time, hope you enjoy reading it.
+For many, the previous article gave glimpses of start of a journey but they wanted to know more.
+So, here I am, writing the follow-up article and honestly the pleasure is all mine.

 I had been thinking about taking a break from work for a long time, I guess since December 2013.
 It is at that time I spoke to my wife about it and she was cool with it.
 But the fact is even though I wanted it I did not have enough courage to act on it.
 I must tell you, I had a few passionate and emotional discussions with my close friends about this topic but went back to my comfort zone to continue with my routine.
 There were times when I was totally frustrated at work, sad and emotional, even broke down when it became too much but I kept dealing with it in my own ways.
 There was an impact on my health as well, I suffered from severe eye strain, frequent headaches and did not feel very good.

 Slowly, I started taking action along the way.
 I was desperate to get professional help.
 I Googled for Life Coach and found a few profiles.
 Went through those and I found my Life Coach Milind.
 I started working with him on my goals and challenges.My goal was simple (on paper) – find a way to start doing what I love doing.